Wednesday 24 December 2008

 Free-Will & the External Seer

 Consider a video recording of a football match.
 As the game was actually played the players have absolute freedom to act of their own volition.
 However, watching this later their actions obviously will not change, which is not to say that they were deprived of free will as they acted.
-Similarly we could talk of a kind of external observer of life- lets call him God- existing free of our notion of time, knowing exactly what happens within our time, but this not contradicting the freedom within the moment of the actors of the drama.
+Similarly we could talk of God as an observer of life existing free of our notion of time, knowing exactly what happens within our time, but this not contradicting the freedom of movement of people within time and earthly life.

 Thursday 4 December 2008